The Strategic Context of the First Punic War

 Conclusion: The Battle's Place in Naval History

-For further reading, consult Livius.org's account of the Battle of Drepana and World History Encyclopedia's article on the Carthaginian Navy.
-Polybius’ Histories remains the primary ancient source; an accessible translation can be found at Perseus Digital Library.
+For readers interested in further exploration, consult Livius.org's account of the Battle of Drepana, World History Encyclopedia's article on the Carthaginian Navy, and Encyclopaedia Britannica's overview of the Punic Wars.
+Polybius' Histories remains the essential ancient source, available through the Perseus Digital Library.